Our operating principles are old, simple and few.

 From the first—a place where folks keep their heads stocked with prairie-town views and values—it inherited the nimble, no-nonsense spirits that have shaped its approach to ownership.
 From the second, a resolute set of values centered around culture and character.

-Our primary drive is to acquire shares in growing companies run by proven owners-operators when they wrestle with temporary setbacks.
+We believe in buying right and sitting tight.
+Our primary drive is to acquire shares in growing companies run by proven owners-operators when they wrestle with temporary setbacks, and hold them for the very long run.
 We are sector-agnostic and opportunity-driven, but adamant on value.
 This, above all else, defines the way we operate.

-Committing capital against a backdrop of industry distress or market dislocation is where we are the most comfortable at.
-Buying when others are despondently selling, it is said, requires the greatest fortitude but pays the greatest rewards.
+Buying when others are despondently selling requires the greatest fortitude but pays the greatest rewards.
 Such inclination requires a contrarian mindset and ability to soldier through that, fortunately, we can provide in spades.
+In this regard, committing capital against a backdrop of industry distress or market dislocation is where we are the most comfortable at.

 In all cases, our portfolio management comes down to these essential characteristics: